 Another type of mechanical device used for stunning is the firearm.
-It can be used on cattle, calves, sheep, goats, and swine.
+It can be used on cattle, calves, sheep, goats, swine, and equine.
 The caliber of the firearm must be such that a single shot of a bullet or projectile into the animal must produce immediate unconsciousness.
 If a small-bore firearm is used, the regulations identify the following types of projectiles as acceptable:

-- hollow pointed bullets
+- Hollow pointed bullets

-- frangible iron/plastic composition bullets
+- Frangible iron/plastic composition bullets

-- powdered iron missiles
+- Powdered iron missiles